RegMix: Data Mixing Augmentation for Regression: Introduction

 As machine learning (ML) becomes widely used in critical applications including manufacturing, climate prediction, and finance, data augmentation for regression becomes essential as it provides an opportunity to improve model performance without additional data collection.
 In comparison to classification tasks such as object detection in images, regression tasks predict real numbers.

 To emphasize the importance of data augmentation in regression, we provide a case study of semiconductor manufacturing.
 Here a common quality check is to measure the layer thicknesses of a 3-dimensional semiconductor and see if they are even.
-However, directly measuring each thickness results in destroying the semiconductor itself, so a recently-common approach is to take an indirect measurement by applying light waves on the semiconductor, measuring the spectrum of wavelengths that bounce back from all the layers, and use ML to predict the layer thicknesses from the spectrum data (see Fig.~\ref{fig:spectrumgeneration} in Sec.~\ref{sec:experiments} for an illustration).
+However, directly measuring each thickness results in destroying the semiconductor itself, so a recently-common approach is to take an indirect measurement by applying light waves on the semiconductor, measuring the spectrum of wavelengths that bounce back from all the layers, and use ML to predict the layer thicknesses from the spectrum data (see Fig.~\ref{fig:spectrumgeneration} for an illustration).
 With enough spectrum data and thickness information, ML models can be trained to accurately predict thicknesses from a spectrum.
 The main challenge is that there is not enough training data, and the only cost-effective solution is to augment small amounts of labeled data that can be produced.
-According to collaborators in this industry, modeling the physical system using simulators is not practical due to the the high dimensional and complex situation.
-Even a small improvement in model performance from the data augmentation has significant impact.
-In general, any regression task that predicts real values such as emissions, stock prices, or various measurements can also benefit from data augmentation.
+According to collaborators in this industry, modeling the physical system using simulators is not practical due to its complexity.
+Even a small improvement in model performance from data augmentation has significant impact.
+In general, any regression task (e.g., predicting emissions or stock prices) can benefit from data augmentation.